nithyaramakrishnan/data-shield/install.md

   {: pre}

-To upgrade to the latest version with the installer, run the following command:
+To update to the latest version with the installer, run the following command:

   ```
   docker run -v <CONFIG_SRC>:/usr/src/app/broker-config registry.bluemix.net/ibm/datashield-installer upgrade